-The Bible diet basically consists of Bible foods that follow the Jewish Dietary Guidelines and excludes the foods that are considered forbidden.
+Jewish food basically consists of the foods that follow the Jewish Dietary Guidelines and excludes the foods that are considered forbidden.

 Only those who are qualified and trained are allowed to perform this type of slaughter.